simpleman19/eagleEvents/README.md

 Steps to get running
 1. Clone repo
 2. Install python 3.6 or 3.7
-3. `pip3 install --global virtualenv`
+3. `pip3 install --global virtualenv` (--global may not be required on mac)
 4. `virtualenv .env -p python3`
 5. `source .env/bin/activate` (terminal should have a prefix of (.env)
 6. `pip3 install -r requirements.txt` (Should install all dependencies)